-The passing mark for this course is 60%, this is calculated based on combined marks of theoretical and practices (Labs).
+The passing mark for this course is 60%.

 (2) Presence at Summative Evaluations

 Presence is required at summative evaluations.

 (3) Submitting Assignments

 Assignments must be submitted by the date, place and time determined by the instructor.
 Any assignment submitted after the due date will be penalized 10% per day for each day it is late up to a week.
 After one week, the assignment will receive a zero (0) unless other arrangements have been made with the instructor.